minhanhto09/NuCLS/README.md

 from datasets import load_dataset dataset = load_dataset("minhanhto09/NuCLS_dataset", name="debug")
 ```
-For detailed usage instructions, please refer to [this documentation](https://colab.research.google.com/drive/1d5gEliz8IH06k52OWNWTVDejjKRRqW97?usp=sharing).

 ## Dataset Structure

 ### Data Schema

-The Corrected Single-Rater Dataset is a collection of 1,744 entries, each with an associated Field of View (FOV) image, mask image, visualization image, and a list of nuclei annotation coordinates, comprising 1,744 complete sets.
+The [Corrected Single-Rater Dataset](https://sites.google.com/view/nucls/single-rater?authuser=0) is a collection of 1,744 entries, each with an associated Field of View (FOV) image, mask image, visualization image, and a list of nuclei annotation coordinates, comprising 1,744 complete sets.
 In total, there are 59,485 nuclei annotations.
 Each image is rendered at a resolution of 0.2 microns-per-pixel, with all annotation coordinates provided in pixel units to correspond with this resolution.

 A single dataset entry contains the following details: